-- 6.9.
+- 6.8.
+ANMEC and HERC will ensure that students are notified of contractual changes to third party support services that impact the support services available to enrolled students. - 6.9.
 The inherent requirements for each course or stand-alone unit of competency will be published on the ANMEC and, where applicable, HERC websites.
 All students will be informed of the relevant inherent requirements prior to enrolment. - 6.10.
 Students whose support needs change during their course of study need to discuss such changes with the course manager or educator. - 6.11.
 Students must notify the course manager at least 4 weeks prior to any such programmed assessment or examination if they wish to have any special needs met in respect to assessments or examinations. - 6.12.
 Applicants or students who are dissatisfied with the support services offered by ANMEC or HERC are encouraged to utilise the complaints and appeals processes.
 Further information on complaints and appeals can be found in policies 3.5 Complaints and 3.6 Appeals.

 - 7.1.
 ANMEC Policies and Procedures:

 - 2.1 Course Enrolment

 - 2.1.2 Up Front Assessment of Need procedure

 - 3.5 Complaints

 - 3.6 Appeals

 - 6.5 Access and equity

 - 6.6 Aboriginal and Torres Strait Islander

 - 6.8 Code of Behaviour

 - 7.2.
 Standards for Registered Training Organisations (RTOs) 2015:

 - Standard 1.7, 5.1, 5.4 and 6.1 to 6.6

 - 7.3.
 VET Student Loans Rules 2016

 - Subdivision D, 26, (1), (c)

-- 7.4.
-Australian Nursing and Midwifery Accreditation Council, Enrolled Nurse Accreditation Standards 2017
+- Australian Nursing and Midwifery Accreditation Council, Enrolled Nurse Accreditation

+Standards 2017

 - Standard 6.1(c), 6.3 6.9